History of architecture: Renaissance

 Soon, grand buildings were constructed in Florence using the new style, like the Pazzi Chapel (1441–1478) or the Palazzo Pitti (1458–1464).
 The Renaissance begun in Italy, but slowly spread to other parts of Europe, with varying interpretations.

 Since Renaissance art is an attempt of reviving Ancient Rome's culture, it uses pretty much the same ornaments as the Ancient Greek and Roman.
 However, because most if not all resources that Renaissance artists had were Roman, Renaissance architecture and applied arts widely use certain motifs and ornaments that are specific to Ancient Rome.
 The most iconic one is the margent, a vertical arrangement of flowers, leaves or hanging vines, used at pilasters.
-Another ornament associated with the Renaissance is the round medallion, containing a profile of a person, similar with Ancient cameos.
+Another ornament associated with the Renaissance is the round medallion, containing a profile of a person, similar to Ancient cameos.
 Renaissance, Baroque, Rococo, and other post-medieval styles use putti (chubby baby angels) much more often compared to Greco-Roman art and architecture.
 An ornament reintroduced during the Renaissance, that was of Ancient Roman descent, that will also be used in later styles, is the cartouche, an oval or oblong design with a slightly convex surface, typically edged with ornamental scrollwork.